AsteroidNote/Modded-FallenOS/tutorial.md

 #### My version of these files replaces your intro, logo, menu, freeplay and results background, some icons and the glitch screen (death, pause and glitch screens).

 ##
-### To get my custom command prompt, you have to download the "hazard" file and replace it in the "hazard" file in your mod (assets > images).
+### To get my custom command prompt, you have to download the "hazard" file and replace it in the "images" file in your mod (assets > images).
 #### My version of this file will replace all your command prompts from the mod with a darker version.

 ## !IMPORTANT NOTE!